Frequently Asked Questions

 The first time you come to WMRSASC is called your “assessment” (to decide whether WMRSASC is the right service for you).
 You will see one counsellor for your assessment, but another counsellor for the whole of the remainder of your counselling sessions.

-All of our counsellors are female and are qualified to at least diploma level.
+All of our counsellors are qualified to at least diploma level.
 WMRSASC works in line with the British Association of Counselling and Psychotherapy Ethical Framework for Good Practice in Counselling & Psychotherapy.
+All WMRSASC counsellors also undertake our Nationally Accredited specialist training programme.

 Where will the counselling take place?

 WMRSASC is located at confidential locations in Worcestershire and Herefordshire.
 When you arrange an appointment you will be given details of our location.
-We can, if resources are available, support women at different locations throughout the Counties.
+We can, if resources are available, support individuals at different locations throughout the counties.

 How do I make an appointment?